lovelyPuppies/synergy-hub/prototypes/_initialization/ubuntu/opt_packages/README.md

   #### 🌀 Title: Copy the packages to `/opt/` from Docker, and Set Environment variables
   # create a new container
-  docker run --name protobuf-container protobuf-builder
+  docker run -d --name protobuf-container -it protobuf-builder bash

   # remove previous version
   sudo rm -fr $protobuf_prefix